Punchdown Tool

 Terminating

-Wires: It is primarily used to terminate twisted pair cables into patch panels,
+Wires: This tool is primarily used to terminate twisted pair cables into patch panels,

 Cutting

-Excess Wire: The tool not only inserts the wire into the connector but also
+Excess Wire: The tool inserts the wire into the connector and

 trims the excess wire, ensuring a clean and secure connection.